gordonmurray/gordonmurray.github.io/_posts/2023-11-18-WarpStream-Flink-Iceberg-low-cost-logging.md

 topic = "logs"
 ```

-This config consists of a source which points to the nginx access log and a sink which is our warpstream virtual cluster.
+This config consists of a source which generates sample data and a sink which is our warpstream virtual cluster.

 The transform block is extracting the fields we need like host, identifier, date and so on from a nested message json.